windsource/k8s-setup-hetzner-cloud/README.md

 hcloud_token = "<your Hetzner API token>"
-ssh_keys = ["<your Hetzner cloud ssh key to use for the server>"] private_ssh_key_path = "<path to local ssh key>"
+ssh_keys = ["<your Hetzner cloud ssh key to use for the server>"] private_ssh_key_path = "<path to local ssh key>" email = "<email to use for Let's Encrypt registration>"
 ```

 Then call